Abhiraj1121/aimobile/README.md

-📚 Jarvis – School Chatbot for GGPS Sector 5
+📚 Swastik mini – School Chatbot for GGPS Sector 5

-Jarvis is an AI-powered school assistant designed for Guru Gobind Singh Public School, Sector 5.
+Swastik mini is an AI-powered school assistant designed for Guru Gobind Singh Public School, Sector 5.
 It helps students and visitors interact with school information, subject knowledge (classes 8–12), and policies through a friendly web-based chatbot interface.
-It supports voice input and output, quick replies, and AI-enhanced responses.
+It supports voice input and output, quick replies, and AI-enhanced responses. made only for mobile versions.

 ---